ys/bonjour/content/books/do-story-how-to-tell-your-story-so-the-world-listens.md

 ---
-title: "Do/ Story/: How to Tell Your Story So the World Listens"
+title: "Do Story: How to Tell Your Story So the World Listens"
 author: "Bobette Buster"
 isbn: "1907974059"
 isbn13: "9781907974052"